Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should register a name for recipient when recipient authorizes via signature (e.g., set name owner to recipient, not `msg.sender`).
+- Should register a name for recipient when recipient authorizes via signature
+  - Should set name owner to recipient, not `msg.sender`.
+  - Should map name hash to recipient address.
+  - Should map recipient address to name.
+  - Should set correct label and namespace.
 - Should allow namespace creator to sponsor registrations during exclusive period (30 days).
 - Should allow anyone to sponsor registrations after exclusive period (30 days).
 - Should process the ETH payment correctly (90% burnt, 5% to namespace creator, 5% to contract owner) when fee is paid.